Mike-Resheph/MifareCatcher/README.md

 HostAPd should pick any apropriate channel as it is set to channel 0.
 Of course you can tamper the wpa2.conf in any way you want.
 It takes a little while for the AP to come up because it tahes a bit of time to find the best channel.
 You can hardcode the channel if you want.

+*** Known issues
+There are loads of issues:

+1) Many configurations are hardcoded and have to be changed in more than one file.
+2) The network manager may allocate the wifi card.
+A temporary fix could be to stop the network manager. systemctl stop network-manager.service